The VBA Curve Tracer Project

 The Step Gen supply section is the +15V (called plusStep in the schematics) and -15V (minStep) for the Step Generator circuits.
 This supply is floating (isolated) from all the other supplies and uses a separate winding from the transformer to accomplish this.

 The third section is for the X-Y amplifier.
 It needs -5V (minusXY, the same as minTri) and +24V (plusXY).
 Because the raw voltage after the voltage multiplier is too high for a 78L24 regulator, we use a transistor and a reference.
-The 24V is needed because we need a minimum deflection of 20V on the DSO to show the 200V Collector/Drain supply, and also enough steps that are measured with the DUT current shunt.
+The 24V is needed because we need a minimum deflection of 20V on the DSO to show the 200V Collector/Drain supply and have enough head-room for the DUT current measurements.

 2. Triangle Generator